kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-42-expose-workloads-multiple-namespaces.md

 <!-- tabs:start -->
 #### **Kyma Dashboard**

-1. Create a namespace with enabled the Istio sidecar proxy injection.
+1. Create a namespace with the Istio sidecar proxy injection enabled.
 2. In the created namespace, go to **Discovery and Network > API Rules v2alpha1** and choose **Create**.
 3. Switch to the `YAML` section.
 4. Paste the follwing APIRule custom resource (CR) and replace the placeholders: